thomaslillo/thomaslillo/README.md

 # Welcome to my GitHub

 Currently a backend developer for [Environics Analytics](https://environicsanalytics.com/en-ca) in Toronto, Canada.

-I also run an analytics education not-for-profit called [Datathon Analytics](https://www.datathon.ca/), we've run conferences and workshops with hundreds of attendees!
+Also running an analytics education not-for-profit [Datathon Analytics](https://www.datathon.ca/), we've run conferences and workshops with hundreds of attendees!

-### My Interests/Work:

-- Geospatial analytics & data science
-- Data engineering & architecture
-- I love all things  Civic Tech / Agritech / Social Tech 🌱

 Visit my [personal site](https://thomaslillo.com) or add me on [LinkedIn](https://www.linkedin.com/in/thomaslillo/) 💬